joshuathayer/securedrop/securedrop-staging-qubes.md

     sudo cat /var/lib/tor/services/source/hostname

 Use Tor Browser in your `anon-whonix` Qube to try connecting to the source interface... make yourself a source and leave a submission!

+## That's it

+You should now have a running, configured SecureDrop staging instance running on your Qubes machine.

+For day-to-day operation, you should only need to run the `sd-app` (and `sd-mon`?)
+VMs.
+To do development work on the the SecureDrop server, make your changes on `sd-build`, and build and deploy as covered in the SecureDrop documentation.

+## Notes

+- We can *probably* replace `sd-build` with a normal Qubes VM.
+There would be some advantages to this, not the least of which would be the ability to copy/paste to and from the VM, and to run a browser in the VM.
+- You may need to bump up the memory for `sd-build` or `sd-app` past 2GB.
+I was running in to some issues which seemed to be solved by giving the VMs more memory.
+- `securedrop-admin` is made for the Tails environment and had to be modified a bit to run on `sd-build`.
+Also it interacts poorly with the existing virtual environment created there.
+We should decide if we need it at all, and if so how we can modify it to work better in for this task.
+Or perhaps we don't need it at all, if we instead can automatically configure the build, like we do in the existing Vagrant-based staging provisioning workflow.